Elopement and Autism

 This is important for a couple of reasons… if you are constantly standing in front of the door without making an attempt to change a student’s behavior eventually they see you as the door.
 That means when you are not there, right in front of the door, it is an open invitation to get up and go.
 Essentially you become the trigger to the behavior you are trying to stop.

 The second reason this is important is because you have a million other things you need to do with all your students that cannot possibly allow you to be a door stop.
 That is the real reason you’re there, right?
 So let’s focus on using Physical Barriers to support us so we can support students.
+If you feel like you really struggle with setting up your Autism Classroom or Self-Contained class, you must get the ULTIMATE Guide & Checklist to Setup a Self-Contained Classroom or Autism Unit.
+What a lifesaver!

 2. Teaching Replacement Behavior